José María Córdoba

 The exhibition Diálogos con Picasso.
 Colección 2020-2023 includes 120 works by the artist among which is the cubist sculpture Copa de absenta (1914) and the painting Susana y Los Ancianos (1955). www.museopicassomalaga.org.

 The Russian Museum

 Malaga.
 Edificio Tabacalera, Avda Sor Teresa Prat.

-The new annual exhibition features true-to-life works from the past three centuries.
-From still lifes of the 18th century to everyday scenes painted only a few months ago, the museum has created a tour consistings of 163 works in a succession of rooms.
+Annual exhibition.
+The current annual exhibition at the Russian museum features true-to-life works from the past three centuries.
+From still lifes of the 18th century to everyday scenes painted only a few months ago, the museum has created a tour consisting of 163 works in a succession of rooms.
 Until April 2021.

 Malaga.
 Muelle Uno.